Thomas-George-T/Ecommerce-Data-MLOps/gcpdeploy/readme.md

    ![Silhouette_Analysis](../assets/Silhouette_analysis.png)

 <p align="center">The plot above shows the silhouette score plots for different number of clusters.
-THe closer it is to +1, the better it is</p>
+The closer it is to +1, the better it is</p>

   #### Model Efficacy Report and Visuals
-  The model has the following metrics: Silhouette Score, Calinski Harabasz score and Davies Bouldin score and plots were visualized.
+  The model has the following metrics: Silhouette Score, Calinski Harabasz score and Davies Bouldin score.
+Below are the visuals of clusters formed after PCA and the distribution of customers into clusters.

    ![3D_Visualization_of_clusters](../assets/3D_Visualization_of_clusters.png)